Toulon: Literature

 Toulon figures prominently in Victor Hugo's Les Misérables.
 It is the location of the infamous prison, the bagne of Toulon, in which the protagonist Jean Valjean spends nineteen years in hard labour.
 Toulon is also the birthplace of the novel's antagonist, Javert.
 One portion of the wall of the old bagne, or prison, where Jean Valjean was supposedly held still stands to the right of the entrance of the Old Harbour.

 In Anthony Powell's novel What's Become of Waring the central characters spend a long summer holiday in Toulon's old town.
 Powell himself stayed at the Hotel du Port et des Negociants on two occasions in the early 1930s and writes in the second volume of his memoirs The naval port, with its small inner harbour, row of cafés along the rade, was quite separate from the business quarter of the town.
 A paddle steamer plied several times a day between this roadstead and the agreeably unsophisticated plage of Les Sablettes.

 Joseph Conrad's last novel, The Rover, is also set around Toulon.

 The last half of Dewey Lambdin's historical fiction novel, H.M.S.
 Cockerel, (the sixth novel in his Alan Lewrie naval adventure series) details the Siege of Toulon from Lewrie's perspective, as he commands a commandeered French barge carrying sea mortars against Lieutenant-Colonel Bonaparte's forces.

 Transport

-Toulon is served by the Gare de Toulon railway station, offering suburban services to Marseille (1 train every 15minutes during rush hour), Nice, Paris and regional destinations.
-The port of Toulon is the main port of departure for ferries to Corsica.
+Toulon is served by the Gare de Toulon railway station, offering suburban services to Marseille (1 train every 15 minutes during peak hours), regional services to Nice, and high speed connections to Paris, Strasburg, Luxemburg and Brussels.
+A daily night intercity train is also connecting the city to Nice, Marseille and Paris.

+The port of Toulon is the main port of departures for ferries to Corsica.

 The nearest airport is the regional Toulon-Hyères Airport.
+The proximity of Marseille-Provence Airport located at 80 kms of the city, serving international destinations in Europe, Africa, Middle East, North America and Asia and linked to the city-center by direct trains daily offers a good international connectivity to the city.

 The A50 autoroute connects Toulon to Marseille, the A57 autoroute runs from Toulon to Le Luc, where it connects to the A8 autoroute.

+The local public transport service, Réseau Mistral de Toulon, operates 60 bus routes and 3 sea shuttle lines and is used by 30 million passengers annually.